mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 ```

 The seeder may take some time to complete, as there is a lot of data (about 57,000 rows) to be seeded into the database.

+Before proceeding, restart/redeploy the application from Coolify UI to ensure that the environment variables are up to date.

 Generate the API documentation page: